 Yamanaka: Generally speaking, the characters come first.
 In the first game, we naturally had the grand premise of “let’s talk about a world where a virtual idol is trapping people in it,” beyond that, we started our work from figuring out how to bring characters forth from that premise.

-We listed the characters saying that they have these worries and gone through this kind of trauma, somewhat come to the conclusion “if they’re worried about this, they’ll have this kind of personality,” and line them up together.
-So instead of making a full-fledged plot of “what these characters will do and what kind of ending they’ll reach,” the order is actually that I decided a rough image in my head and flesh the characters out from there.
+We list the characters out saying that they have these worries and gone through this kind of trauma, somewhat come to the conclusion “if they’re worried about this, they’ll have this kind of personality,” and line them up together.
+So instead of making a full-fledged plot of “what these characters will do and what kind of ending they’ll reach,” the order is actually that I decide a rough image in my head and flesh the characters out from there.

 It’s completely character-based.
 Even if the story would dictate that “it’d be more fun to do this,” I don’t want to have anyone act out of character, so I don’t go that route if there’s no character who would do it.
 So I won’t do anything that the characters themselves wouldn’t do.